 This group of drugs includes anastrozole (Arimidex®), letrozole (Femara®), and exemestane (Aromasin®).
-They block the production of small amounts of estrogen by the adrenal glands.
+They work by blocking an enzyme (aromatase) in fat tissue that converts male hormones from the adrenal glands into estrogen.
 Aromatase inhibitors are taken daily as pills.
-They have been found to be very effective in treating breast cancer in women, but they have not been well studied in men.
-Still, some doctors use them to treat advanced breast cancer in men either after a drug like tamoxifen stops working or even as the first line of hormone therapy instead of tamoxifen.
-Clinical trials are also looking at using aromatase inhibitors along with LHRH analogs (these are discussed later on).
+They have been very effective in treating breast cancer in women, but they have not been well-studied in men.
+Still, some doctors use them to treat advanced breast cancer in men, often combined with a luteinizing hormone-releasing hormone analog to turn off hormone production by the testicles (these drugs are discussed later on).
+These drugs are generally used if tamoxifen stops working.
+They are also sometimes used as the first line of hormone therapy instead of tamoxifen, but this has been linked to poorer outcomes.
 The main side effects of these drugs are thinning of the bones and joint and muscle pain.

 Fulvestrant is a drug that also acts on the estrogen receptor, but instead of blocking it, this drug eliminates it.
-In women, this drug is often effective even if the breast cancer is no longer responding to tamoxifen.
-It has not been studied in men with breast cancer.
-It is given by injection once a month.
-Hot flashes, mild nausea, and fatigue are the major side effects.
-It is currently only approved by the Food and Drug Administration (FDA) for use in post-menopausal women with advanced breast cancer that no longer responds to tamoxifen or toremifene, but it may help men with breast cancer as well.
+In postmenopausal women, this drug is often effective even if the breast cancer is no longer responding to tamoxifen.
+In one small study of men with advanced breast cancer who had previously been treated with at least one other hormone drug, some of the men saw their tumors shrink with fulvestrant.
+It is given by injection every 2 weeks for a month, then monthly.
+The most common side effects are hot flashes, mild nausea, fatigue, and pain at the injection site.

 Luteinizing hormone-releasing hormone (LHRH) analogs and anti-androgens